This article focuses on how you can set a power factor in pvDesign and on the general understanding of this concept.

 Figure 2 - Power Factor measurement spot (a.
 Only Inverters strategy)

-Should you have adopted an inverters and capacitor banks strategy, you can define the power factor correction point at the substation's input, at the substation's output or at the end of the Overhead Line (OHL), at the Point of Interconnection (Figure 3).
+Should you have adopted an inverters and capacitor banks strategy, you can define the power factor correction point at the substation's input, at the substation's output, or at the end of the Overhead Line (OHL), at the Point of Interconnection (Figure 3).

 Figure 3 - Power Factor measurement spot (b.
 Inverters + Capacitor Banks strategy)

-Once you define your required power factor value at the selected point, pvDesign will showcase the resulting power factor at the inverter's output automatically.
+Once you define your required power factor value at the selected point, RatedPower will showcase the resulting power factor at the inverter's output automatically.
 Further on, when you generate your design, the software will calculate the reactive power that your plant will yield.
 This value is provided in the Energy Report.

 How is the resulting power factor at the inverter's output calculated?

-Figure 4 - Interconnection facilities in pvDesign
+Figure 4 - Interconnection facilities in RatedPower

 Does changing the Transformer Losses affect my Power Factor?

 These two parameters (transformer losses and the resulting inverter power factor) are actually directly proportional, so increasing one will increase the other.
 This direct proportionality is due to the relation between transformer active and reactive power losses.
-The higher these active power losses are, the lower is the reactive power that needs to be compensated, and thus the resulting power factor at the inverter output will be higher.
+The higher these active power losses are, the lower the reactive power that needs to be compensated, and thus the resulting power factor at the inverter output will be higher.

 What does placing a value of Zero in the Transformer Losses imply?

 Just as mentioned above, modifying the transformer’s iron and copper losses will affect both the active and the reactive power.
-Placing a value of zero for these two losses in pvDesign will mean that the active power loss will be canceled out, but the reactive power loss will still be taken into account as it depends on various other factors.
+Placing a value of zero for these two losses in RatedPower will mean that the active power loss will be canceled out, but the reactive power loss will still be taken into account as it depends on various other factors.
 This will cause the reactive power loss to increase and thus the resulting inverter power factor to decrease.

 It will also increase the PV plant’s PR and its specific production.
 This is due to some losses being lower when this option is disabled, mainly the inverter power factor loss, and on a smaller scale, different wiring losses.